Shop the Meyer Hatchery website for day-old guinea keets or guinea hatching eggs.

 Their Sounds

-Male adult guinea fowl tend to only make a one-syllable sound that is a "check" noise.
+Male adult guinea fowl tend to only make a one-syllable sound that is a "check" or “chi chi chi” noise.
 Females tend to make a two-syllable call that can sound like they are saying "buckwheat" or "okay".
+The females, however, can also make the one-syllable call like the males!

 Comments